Office of Student Conduct

 The University of Scranton, as a community of scholars seeking to sustain a culture of excellence, requires its students to conduct themselves in ways that allow for their personal growth and development and for that of others in the most positive ways possible.
 The University strives to foster the fullest development of its students in an atmosphere of care and concern.
 Members of the University community are held to a high standard of behavior because of the nature of our enterprise - education and the development of students.

 Freedom of thought, freedom of expression, and freedom of the individual must be preserved.
 These personal freedoms must be balanced against our mutual responsibility for supporting and nurturing a community whose ministry of education is informed by the vision of life contained in both the Gospel and the Spiritual Exercises of St. Ignatius.
 Students are expected to be respectful, truthful and fair when interacting with others, both within and outside the University, and to act in ways that are consistent with the Catholic and Jesuit ideals on which the University is founded.

 Student Learning Outcomes

-Students who serve on the University Review Board will develop communication and critical thinking skills while actively participating in an administrative process that is designed to protect the University community while holding students accountable for violations of community standards.
+- Conduct Officers and members of the University Review Board will develop communication and critical thinking skills while actively participating in an administrative process that is designed to protect the University community while educating students and holding them accountable for violations of community standards.